LOCALIZATION OF INDUSTRIES, What is the localization of industries?

-- Emergence of organized market: Localization of industries assists in the emergence of organized market for the products.
+Emergence of the organized market: Localization of industries assists in the emergence of organized market for the products.

-- Creation of competition: The existence of many industries leads to a healthy competition among them in order to excel or out-sell one another.
-This has indirectly resulted in high quality products.
+Creation of competition: The existence of many industries leads to healthy competition among them in order to excel or out-sell one another.
+This has indirectly resulted in high-quality products.

-- Emergence of pool of skilled labour: A large pool of skilled labour does emerge because such labour are easily attracted to industrial zones— localization of industries and advantages
+Emergence of pool of skilled labour: A large pool of skilled labour does emerge because such labour are easily attracted to industrial zones— localization of industries and advantages

-Attraction of more people: A highly concentrated industrial estates attracts different shades of people to such area for one reason or the other.
+Attraction of more people: A highly concentrated industrial estate attracts different shades of people to such area for one reason or the other.

-- It ensures co-operation among firms: Localisation of industries leads to cooperation among firms,
+It ensures cooperation among firms: Localization of industries leads to cooperation among firms,

-possibly for a joint purchase of raw materials, joint research and training.
+possibly for joint purchase of raw materials, joint research and training

 Disadvantages of Localization of Industries

-- It causes structural unemployment: When the industries suffer setbacks, there will be structural unemployment.
+It causes structural unemployment: When industries suffer setbacks, there will be structural unemployment.

-- Increase in crime rate: As a result increase in population in the industrial estate, there is usually an increase in i rates such as armed robbery, snatching and hired assassins.–= localization of industries and advantages
+Increase in crime rate: As a result increase in population in the industrial estate, there is usually an increase in i rates such as armed robbery, snatching and hired assassins.–= localization of industries and advantages

-It encourages rural-urban migration: Industrial estates encourage people migrate from rural to urban centres.
+It encourages rural-urban migration: Industrial estates encourage people to migrate from rural to urban centres.